 - Have an overall 2.7+ college GPA

-- Complete the American Institutions requirement
+- Complete the American Institutions Graduation Requirement

 - The American Institutions requirement is designed to demonstrate that students have an understanding of American history, the United States Constitution, and California state and local government.

-To apply for our program, please complete an application through Cal State Apply.
+If you meet the admissions requirements and wish to apply, please complete an application through Cal State Apply.